 You can create an interactive scavenger hunt for up to three teams for free on your computer at Goosechase.com.
 And don’t worry, they offer plenty of doable options in their Missions Bank if you’re short on ideas.
-Some of my favorites include finding and taking a picture of a license plate where all of the digits add up to 11, a set of twins, a dog, and one of your teammates surfing on an ironing board.
-(I’m not really sure if the ironing board is supposed to be laying on the ground or set up for ironing in this scenario.
+Some of my favorites include finding and taking a picture of a license plate where all digits add up to 11, a set of twins, a dog, and one of your teammates surfing on an ironing board.
+(I’m not really sure if the ironing board is supposed to be lying on the ground or set up for ironing in this scenario.
 Be careful with that one.
 Ha!)

 Then three families who live near you can compete against one another as teams using the Goosechase app for free on their smartphones.
 Teams complete missions in the allotted time you set for the hunt by submitting photos or videos in the app.
 (You can also upgrade to the paid version of Goosechase to allow more than three teams to compete against one another.)

-Another great option is to create a scavenger hunt in your neighborhood Facebook group or on Nextdoor by posting a list of missions and a time limit.
+Another great option is to create a scavenger hunt in your neighborhood Facebook group or Nextdoor by posting a list of missions and a time limit.
 Then you can have an unlimited number of competing families upload their photos or videos there.
-When the time is up, you will need to tally up how many missions each family has successfully completed and announce the winner.
+When the time is up, you will need to tally up how many missions each family has completed and announce the winner.

 3. Pick your prize.

-Your prize can also just be neighborhood bragging rights, but you might consider creating an awards certificate to post on social media and/or print and tape to the winner’s front door.
+Your prize can also be neighborhood bragging rights, but you might consider creating an awards certificate to post on social media and/or print and tape to the winner’s front door.
 Be sure to announce the prize, no matter how impressive or silly it may be.
-Be upfront to help get the families around you excited about competing against one another and having fun together (six feet apart, of course) outside of their homes.
+Be upfront to help get the families around you excited about competing against one another and having fun together (six feet apart, of course) outside their homes.

 4. Tell your neighbors.

-Unless you’re using the free version of Goosechase, the more families the merrier with this hunt.
+Unless you’re using the free version of Goosechase, the more families, the merrier with this hunt.
 Once you feel like you have enough teams participating and good enough weather for your neighborhood’s outdoor adventures, start the scavenger hunt.